Online: In the Flesh - Writing the Body with Elske Rahill

 All remote Irish Writers Centre courses take place on Irish Standard Time (GMT+1)

-This is a highly interactive workshop in which participants examine how we create a living character, and how perspective and body inform voice.
-The aim, is to help fiction writers to root their characters in their various experiences, perspectives, bodies and environments, and explore the best register for their current work.
+This is a highly interactive workshop in which participants examine how to create a living character, and how perspective and body inform voice.
+The aim is to help fiction writers to root their characters in their various experiences, perspectives, bodies and environments, and explore the best register for their current work.
 Throughout the course, participants will analyse different levels of narrative voice and the body in fiction, share and discuss their own work, and interrogate their knowledge about their own fictional characters and tap into instinctive, rather than prescriptive, character development.

 Each participant is expected to:

 - Provide a 3000 word sample of their work, preferably before the start date of the class;

 - Read their classmates’ work (2 pieces per week);

 - Read some short excerpts of published works that will be sent via email; and

 - Do homework exercises.
 These should take no more than 20 minutes.